innocious/realtime-log-cli/README.md

 | 60               | 28                 | 20                  |
 | 120              | 42                 | 24                  |
 | 180              | 54                 | 30                  |

+From the data above, it can be seen that for alert threshold of 3, 15s and 30s window work but for threshold of 10, it doesn't show any alerts.
+So, it can be deduced that, these smaller time frames are not good for all systems.
+Same can be said for higher end of the window (120s/180s) as, for lower alert threshold, these show a lot of alerts that may hamper the monitoring.
+As a result, the **60s** threshold is a better approach for most of the systems.